 Our Roots and the Path NLS Has Been on to Provide Equal Justice for All

 Prior to 1980, there were three small legal services organizations in Nevada – the Indian-Rural Legal Services Program located in Carson City; Washoe Legal Services in Reno; and Clark County Legal Services in Las Vegas.
-All three of these small programs received funding from the Legal Services Corporation (“LSC”).
-In 1980, LSC determined that having three small programs were inefficient and not the best way to serve the State of Nevada.
+In 1980, the Legal Services Corporation (LSC), a non-profit organization that disburses money appropriated by Congress for civil legal services to all 50 states and US territories, determined that having three small programs was inefficient and not the best way to serve the State of Nevada.
 LSC forced a merger of the programs and told Nevada to create one statewide program.
 That process was completed in 1981 and Nevada Legal Services was born as the program to serve the entire state of Nevada.
 LSC awarded NLS all of the LSC funding from 1982 to the present.
 Washoe Legal Services decided that they would not merge into the larger program and gave up all of its federal funding to NLS.
 It remained a small program, serving residents of Washoe County doing mostly family law work.

 Between 1981 and 1996, Nevada Legal Services was the main legal services organization in the State of Nevada.
 Then in 1996, Congress passed new, restrictive LSC regulations, forcing NLS to split off a portion of the staff and funding of the LSC program and re-establish Clark County Legal Services (that program changed its name to the Legal Aid Center of Southern Nevada a few years ago because too many people assumed that it was an entity of the Clark County government).
 Washoe Legal Services remained in Reno.